 The legend of Abdul Hamid

 The Battle of Asal Uttar is one of the most famous in Indian history.
 As a result, many of those who took part are recognized as national heroes.
-However, no hero is more famous than Abdul Hamid.
+However, none is more famous than Abdul Hamid.

 Hamid joined the Indian Army at the age of 21 and participated in many conflicts.
 During the Battle of Asal Uttar, he was tasked with manning the recoilless rifle mounted atop a Jeep.
-He had the unenviable task of going up against the Pakistani’s Patton tanks.
+He had the unenviable task of going up against the Pakistani’s large force of Patton tanks.

 During the battle, Hamid took out eight tanks, earning him the nickname of “Patton Killer.”
 Seeing others on the approach, he left formation to deter them.
 Hamid shot his gun at the same time a tank shot its own.
 Despite being killed during the engagement, his legacy continues to live on.
 His actions also hurt the M48’s reputation, leading Pakistan to replace the tank with the M60 following the war.